-Obtain, review and evaluate reports from the Company’s Head of Global Financial Crimes with respect to the Company’s Anti-Money Laundering/Bank Secrecy Act and Office of Foreign Assets Control compliance program.
+Obtain, review and evaluate reports from the Company’s Head of Global Financial Crimes with respect to the Company’s Global Financial Crimes Program, including the Company’s Anti-Money Laundering/Bank Secrecy Act and Office of Foreign Assets Control compliance program.

 Establish procedures for: (i) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.

-Discuss with management, including the Chief Financial Officer, Chief Legal Officer, Chief Compliance Officer and the Global Audit Director, and the independent auditor any significant correspondence with regulators or governmental agencies and any external or employee complaints or published reports that raise material issues regarding the Company’s financial statements or accounting policies.
+Discuss with management, including the Chief Financial Officer, the Chief Legal Officer and the Chief Compliance Officer and the internal and independent auditors any significant correspondence with regulators or governmental agencies and any external or employee complaints or published reports that raise material issues regarding the Company’s financial statements or accounting policies.

 Review and discuss, as and when appropriate, the Internal Audit department’s review of perquisites, expenses and conflicts of interest, if any, of members of senior management.